 I felt at home wherever we went.
 We made a home in each of our Airbnbs.
 Even the fancy hotel in Las Vegas felt like home.
 For me, home is more about the people than the physical structure.

 7. You can create new habits while you travel.

 Working out is an important part of my life.
-I exercise at least three times per week.
 And when we embarked on our travels, I was afraid I’d lose that habit.
 But it wasn’t like that at all.
 On the contrary, a long trip can help you create new habits.

-For instance, the first week we arrived in Los Angeles, I woke up between 5:00 and 6:00 am (jet lag).
-And instead of sitting on the couch browsing the internet, I went out to exercise.
+For instance, the first week we arrived in Los Angeles, I woke up between 5:00 and 6:00 am due to jet lag.
+And instead of going back to bed, I went out to exercise.
 While the sun was rising in beautiful LA, I did a 20-minute HIIIT (high-intensity interval training) workout.
-On other days, I joined the locals and went for a jog around the neighborhood.
-While the rest of the group was sleeping, I went out to explore.
+On other days, I joined the locals and went for a jog around the neighborhood while the rest of the group was sleeping.
 And when we stayed in hotels, I made use of the gym.
 Exercising during my travels made me feel energized for the day.

 I decided to continue with this habit, so these days I go outside for a breath of fresh air first thing in the morning.
 And it feels so good!

 8. You can learn to BE in the moment.

 Going to new places can help us re-connect with the present moment.
 We leave the routine at home and just want to soak in all that newness.
 We appreciate more of what’s around us – the ocean, trees, people, and food – all the little things we sometimes take for granted.